birdneststream/asciibird/README.md

   * Make circle, square and cross brushes by sizes
   * Brush history, can save or re-use old brushes
   * Library - Save most used brushes to library
+  * Brush history is set to a limit of 50
 * Brush Preview
   * Editable brush preview
   * Clicking updates block